-The non-repayable grant amounts to 20 % of the eligible production costs (national and international co-productions) and 25 % for service productions (the maximum being 15% of the total annual grant budget).
-The basis for calculating the extent of the grant is a maximum of 80 % of total production costs.
+The non-repayable grant amounts up to 20% of the eligible production costs for national productions, 25% for co-productions and 30% for international productions (the maximum being 15% of the total annual grant budget).
+The basis for calculating the extent of the grant is a maximum of 80% of total production costs.

-Service productions must provide evidence that at least five shooting days will take place in Austria (for fiction films only).
-The total production costs of a fiction film must be EUR 8 million (documentary: EUR 1 million) with a minimum Austrian spent of EUR 1 million of eligible production costs.
-The non-repayable grant amounts up to 25 per cent of the production costs eligible for support but must not surpass 15 per cent of the total annual grant budget.
+The total production costs of a feature film must be EUR 4 million (documentary: EUR 500.000) with a minimum Austrian spent of EUR 200.000 (feature film) or EUR 80.000 (documentary).
+The non-repayable grant amounts up to 30% of the production costs eligible for support but must not surpass 15% of the total annual grant budget.
 Productions costs eligible for support refer to those film-related deliveries and services in Austria which are performed on behalf of the film production company or its employees, free-lance employees or self-employed people.
-A film project may be submitted as a service production if it fails to meet the preconditions for approval as an Austrian-foreign co-production.
-To qualify for support, a service production must meet at least two criteria and score at least 33 out of 66 points in the Cultural Test.
+A film project may be submitted as an international production if it fails to meet the preconditions for approval as an Austrian-foreign co-production.
+To qualify for support, an international production must meet at least two criteria and score at least 38 points in the Cultural Test.

-You need an Austrian service producer to file the application.
-If you intend to submit an application for a service production, get in contact with Location Austria prior submission (firstname.lastname@example.org).
+You need an Austrian producer to file the application.
+If you intend to submit an application for a international production, get in contact with FILM in AUSTRIA prior submission (firstname.lastname@example.org).

 What do co-productions need to consider?

 Co-productions need to comply with the respective intra-national film treaty.
-If no such agreement exists, the project has to have an Austrian financial-, licensing-, artistic-, and technical contribution of 20 per cent of the total production costs.
-Austrian-foreign co-productions should be provisionally approved by the Federal Ministry of Science, Research and Economy by the time of submission.
+If no such agreement exists, the project has to have an Austrian financial-, licensing-, artistic-, and technical contribution of 20 % of the total production costs.
+Austrian-foreign co-productions should be provisionally approved by the Federal Ministry for Digital and Economic Affairs by the time of submission.